I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_io_priority_info.md

 `ThreadPriority`

 Read-only member used to hold a thread's priority.

+`PagePriority`

+Read-only member used to hold a thread's paging priority.

+`IoPriority`

+Read-only member used to hold a thread's I/O priority.

 ## Remarks
 The IO_PRIORITY_INFO structure is used by the <a href="..\fltkernel\nf-fltkernel-fltretrieveiopriorityinfo.md">FltRetrieveIoPriorityInfo</a> and <a href="..\fltkernel\nf-fltkernel-fltapplypriorityinfothread.md">FltApplyPriorityInfoThread</a> routines to save and set a thread's priority state.